 We compare the performance experienced by BE traffic in two different scenarios.
 In the first, BE traffic is routed after EF and AF flows, while in the second there is no QoS traffic.
 In presence of QoS traffic (Figure 6.9), BE traffic experiences losses when the overall amount of traffic after admission control is larger than 1 Gbps.
 In average, more than 90% of BE is nevertheless routed for traffic loads below 1.5 Gbps.
-In average, the paths used by BE traffic (μ =3.0) are about half a hop longer (+0.7) than the ones used by EF traffic (μ =2.3).
-The performance is even slightly better when there is no privileged traffic (Figure 6.10), which was expected as EF and AF traffic are routed first and take advantage of the best paths.
+In average, the paths used by BE traffic (μ =3.0) are about half a hop longer (+0.7) than the ones used by EF traffic (Figure 6.10), which was expected as EF and AF traffic are routed first and take advantage of the best paths.
 Indeed, the average path length decreases slightly to 2.8 hops and more traffic is routed in average.
 The main conclusion that can be drawn from these first curves is that our bandwidth allocation model is efficient to differentiate the network performance depending on the class of service.